 Mono-awase: The Predecessor to Hanafuda

 A predetermined judge would give points to each team, depending on the quality of each member’s presentation.
 At the end of the game, the team with the most points won.
-This battle of wits and words would carry over into hanafuda, which wouldn’t make its debut until over four centuries later.
+This battle of wits and words would carry over into hanafuda, which wouldn’t debut until over four centuries later.